namnv609/oc-quickly-blog-theme/README.md

-# oc-quickly-blogging-theme
-Quickly blogging theme for OctoberCMS
+# Quickly blog theme for OctoberCMS